faiz786/MostPopularNews/README.md

 ![Three layer architecture](https://developer.android.com/topic/libraries/architecture/images/mad-arch-domain-overview.png)

-## The Application is Divided into #UI containing Activities Fragments And ViewModels for handling the states of UI
+The Application is Divided into
+#UI containing Activities Fragments And ViewModels for handling the states of UI
 #domain for handling models repositories
 #data which is divided into local and remote local being Room database for showing news in offline cases and remote data is handled through retrofit

-## Testing

-Most packages, and files, have their own tests, with exceptions such as the dependency injection files.

-Server responses are mocked and verified for correctness.
-The local database is tested using an in-memory database that is faster than an actual database and only lasts the duration of the test.

-Use cases are also tested for correctness and validation of data.

-ViewModels were also tested for correctness using the UseCases and the repository with a mock webserver and an in-memory database.

-The instrumentation tests use a mocked context and a mocked server.
-This is to test various scenarios including the unavailability of internet.

 ### Running the tests